Neuroscience is the study of the brain and the rest of the nervous system in humans and other animals.

 If you progress to Honours (years 3 and 4) you will take courses that will provide you with an overview of human biology, the central nervous system, molecular biology and developmental biology.

-You will also have lectures specific to your chosen area of interest, and practicals and tutorials in neuroscience.
+You will also have lectures specific to your chosen area of interest, and practicals and workshops in neuroscience.

 In fourth year you will study four specialised neuroscience-related topics chosen from the Honours options.
 You will also complete a research project carried out under the supervision of a member of academic staff, and a dissertation.